borisovg/metalsmith-uglify/README.md

 It also takes in an object hash with options:

+- **`options.nameTemplate`** (String) Default `'[name].min.[ext]'`

+  This allows you to rename the file that comes out the other end minified.
+It is suggested that you use another metalsmith plugin to do this, but a small feature set supporting this will be maintained.
+Tokens are surrounded by `[]` square brackets.
+Available tokens include `name` (The filename minus the extension) and `ext` (The file extension).
+Additional tokens can be made available upon request.

 - **`options.order`** (String, Array of Strings) Default `'**'`

   This is how you would order the files to be processed.
 This is mostly just